awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-default.md

 This default transfer flow is the customer's experience when the customer is transferred to an agent by using [Create Quick Connects](transfer.md#quick-connects)\.
 A **Play prompt** plays the message “Transferring now\.”
 Then the **Transfer to agent** block is used to transfer the contact to the agent\.

+**Tip**
+The **Transfer to Agent** block is a beta feature and only works for voice interactions\.
+To transfer a chat contact to another agent, follow these instructions: [Using Contact Attributes to Route Contacts to a Specific Agent](transfer.md#use-attribs-agent-queue)\.

 ## Default Customer Queue<a name="default-customer-queue"></a>

 This default contact flow is played when a customer is placed in a queue\.
 The loop has a one\-time voice prompt and queue music in \.wav format that's been uploaded to the Amazon Connect instance\.